 No matter where you are in your medical school journey, MedSchoolCoach can help.
-From high school students looking to explore medicine, to pre-med students striving to ace their MCATs and obtain an acceptance to medical school, to medical students looking to maximize their USMLE scores and match into the specialty of choice, MedSchoolCoach is there to provide the support needed.
+From high school students looking to explore medicine, to pre-med students striving to ace their MCATs and obtain an acceptance to medical school, to medical students looking to maximize their USMLE scores and match into their desired specialty, MedSchoolCoach is there to provide the support needed.
 No other organization can take you through the lifecycle of becoming a physician like we can.